<<<< terug naar pagina : De Start >>>>

 organisation of the event.
 They have to be separated from the other

-competing dogs and run last in the competiton of their category.
+competing dogs and run last in the competition of their category.

-They can take part on the training when they are wearing a speciall
+They can take part on the training when they are wearing a special

 dog- trousers.
-When they are not they can train the end of the day with no
+When they are not available, they can train the end of the

 GROUPS OF DISABILITY: